 Heritage and character buildings are valued by many Vancouver residents, and are an important component of defining neighbourhood identity and character.

-In recent years, we've heard growing public concern over the loss of character homes in the city.
+The Character Home Zoning Review was started as part of the Heritage Action Plan in response to growing public concern over the loss of character homes in the city.